Defending Bill Cosby – The Victim Blame Game

 Like many of us, I was once a fan of Bill Cosby, and particularly The Cosby Show while it aired.
 The Cosby Show promoted wholesome family values.
-And, like many socially responsible shows, The Cosby Show, and Mr. Cosby himself, did not shy away from confronting difficult social issues of the time.
+The show, and Mr. Cosby himself, did not shy away from confronting difficult social issues of the time.
 I would be remiss if I did not acknowledge his significant body of philanthropic work, and other good deeds.

 Through a series of legal maneuvers related to the confidentiality of that settlement, Mr. Cosby’s deposition in the Constand case was released in recent years.
 Admissions made by Mr. Cosby himself in that deposition resulted in criminal charges against him in Montgomery County, PA.
 That criminal trial just ended in a hung jury.
 After hearing all the evidence, most jurors favored a conviction, and it appears the Montgomery District Attorney will retry the case against Mr. Cosby.

-Because of my work as a victim advocate, I followed the social media postings about the criminal trial that cluttered my timeline with great interest.
-And, I was shocked by the defense of Mr. Cosby.
-I was not so much shocked that his remaining fans would blindly defend him as I was offended by how he was defended – by blaming the alleged victims.
-In an effort to better educate those who would blame his alleged victims, let us examine some of the more common themes offered in his defense, and the underlying absurdity of those claims.
+As a victim advocate, I followed with great interest the social media postings about the criminal trial cluttering my timeline.
+And, I was shocked by the defense of Mr. Cosby, and in particular offended by how he was defended – by blaming the alleged victims.
+In an effort to better educate those who would blame his alleged victims, let us examine some of the more common themes offered in his defense, and the underlying absurdity of those claims

-“All those women who claimed he raped them, and not a single one went to the police.”
+“All those women who claimed rape, and not a single one went to the police.”

-Studies also show that victims of acquaintance rape do not report the crime because they may not self-identify as rape victims.
+Studies also suggest that victims of acquaintance rape do not report the crime because they may not self-identify as rape victims.
 They may not realize, or choose not to accept themselves as rape victims.
-In addition, women who had been consuming alcohol or using drugs at the time of the rape are less likely to report the assault to authorities.
-It it noteworthy that drug use is a common theme in the sexual assault allegations against Mr. Cosby, and Mr. Cosby himself admitted supplying the drugs.
+In addition, women who had consumed alcohol or drugs at the time of the rape are less likely to report the assault to authorities.
+It it worth noting that drug use is a common theme in the sexual assault allegations against Mr. Cosby, and Mr. Cosby himself admitted supplying drugs on numerous ocassions.
 In fact, Mr. Cosby illegally obtained a prescription for Quaaludes from a gynecologist who later lost his medical license!